hw-studio-fall17/project.fav-artist/README.md

 ## LEVEL TWO

 ### Home Page
-* Change your background color to be a linear-gradient() <-- google it! instead of one solid color
+* Try changing your background color to be a [linear-gradient()](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient) instead of one solid color
 * Add a [google font](https://fonts.google.com/) to your page.
   * Click on the red plus sign of the font you want to use
   * Click on the black bar at the bottom of the page that says 1 Family Selected